appslingr/react-lite-rails/README.md

 - `#setup(controller_instance)`, called when the helper is initialized at the start of the request
 - `#teardown(controller_instance)`, called at the end of the request

-`react-rails` provides one implementation, `React::Rails::ComponentMount`.
+`react-rails` provides one implementation, `ReactLite::Rails::ComponentMount`.

 ### Custom JSX Transformer